calvinchankf/House-Prices-Advanced-Regression-Techniques/readme.md

 https://www.kaggle.com/c/house-prices-advanced-regression-techniques

-# Approach
+# Approaches
 ### 1st attempt
   - linear regression merely on numeric feaures

-rank: 2757, score: 0.15143

-🤔 it was surprising not bad cos i removed all of the non-numeric features
+  - 🏆: 2757, score: 0.15143 (🤔 it was surprising not bad cos i removed all of the non-numeric features)

 ### 2nd attempt
-  - feature-encode categorical(non-numeric) feaures
+  - feature-encode categorical features for linear regression
+  - take away: DONT use inclemetal label-encoding e.g. `{Grvl:1, Pave:2, NA:3,....}` for linear regression.
+It is because, when we consider y = mx + c, we cant compute a proper value for m since x is not be proportional to y
+  - 🏆: 2597, scored 0.14666 (i made progress 😎)

+### 3rd attempt
   - remove outliers
-  - linear regression merely on all feaures

-🚧 working in progress
+  - 🚧 working in progress

 # Run it